 Many schools have experienced the power of Direct Instruction since Project Followthrough.
-For example. in my state of Wisconsin, the The Badger Institute (formerly WPRI.org, the Wisconsin Policy Research Institute has released a report on the success of Direct Instruction.
-The article, available as a PDF file, is "Direct Instruction and the Teaching of Early Reading" by Mark Schug, Sara Tarver and Richard Western in the Wisconsin Policy Research Institute Report, Vol. 14, No. 2, March 2001.
+For example. in my state of Wisconsin, the The Badger Institute (formerly WPRI.org, the Wisconsin Policy Research Institute released a report on the success of Direct Instruction (PDF), which is also summarized at Education-consumers.org.
+The article is "Direct Instruction and the Teaching of Early Reading" by Mark Schug, Sara Tarver and Richard Western in the Wisconsin Policy Research Institute Report, Vol. 14, No. 2, March 2001.
 James H. Miller, President of the Wisconsin Policy Research Institute, writes that "this study draws two conclusions.
 One, it is much more effective for children, especially poor children, to be taught with the approach called Direct Instruction.
 Secondly, it is much more efficient for Wisconsin taxpayers to have their money spent on reading programs that work, rather than wasting millions, if not hundreds of millions of dollars, annually on trendy school of education programs that have failed in the past, are failing in the present, and will fail in the future."
 And he's right!

 Links and Resources

 National Institute for Direct Instruction - the primary organization for those interested in Direct Instruction.

 The Myths & Facts About Direct Instruction by Shaun Killian (new resource, added 2014)

 Bereiter and Kurland's Re-analysis of Follow Through Data - from a 1981 article that responds to the attempt of Ernest House and the Ford Foundation to sweep aside the mountain of data from Project Follow Through.